 Due to the interdisciplinary nature of the Department of Information Physics and Computing, this department seeks applicants from a wide range of fields, both within and outside The University of Tokyo, with a fundamental understanding and knowledge of informatics, mathematics, physics, electrical or mechanical engineering.
-Written and oral examinations are given to those who pass the document screening, and a comprehensive assessment is used to select applicants for admission.
 Examination subjects have been selected to allow for fair conditions to be met from a variety of departments outside the university.
 No priority is given to examinees from within the university.